SoftUni-Internal/interactive-content/EN/01-NodeJS-Streams-and-Utilities/04-Debugging.md

 Use "**Nodemon**" to watch for changes in your application.

-It helps to develop a Node.js-based applications by automatically restarting the node application when file changes in the directory are detected.
+It helps development by automatically restarting the node application when file changes in the directory are detected.

 [/slide]